Year 11 (Stage 1) Curriculum

 Full year (two semesters)

 English as an Additional Language is designed for students for whom English is a second language or an additional language and who fulfil the eligibility criteria.
-You will focus on the development of both written and oral communication skills with a focus on creative communication and comprehension of language, and the analysis and application of language features and conventions.
+Students will focus on the development of both written and oral communication skills with a focus on creative communication and comprehension of language, and the analysis and application of language features and conventions.

 Full year (two semesters)